 Learning Japanese through anime is fun but it also takes a lot of effort and dedication.
 Don’t expect to kick back and enjoy a few episodes and become fluent in Japanese.
 That isn’t how it works.

 I was kind of desperate to learn systematically but it just wasn’t possible.
-As a very ditzy wind-up doll alien (all right I am not really a wind-up doll, but I am an alien) I don’t have a systematic bone in my head.
+As a very ditzy droid I don’t have a systematic bone in my head.
 It wasn’t possible for me to attend a school, and I couldn’t find a teacher who would teach me systematically, or anyone who could/would give me even minimal advice on how to find one or how to go about it.

 So it has been bits and pieces as usual.
 I certainly didn’t start to learn Japanese through anime.
 In a limping and lumbering way, with odd bits of help here and there and the messy doggedness of an unsystematic mind, I went through the first two basic books on Japanese (in my case Genki I and II with a few bits of Nakama I).
-I couldn’t even do it in order as my mind is so scattered, but I think everyone should probably struggle through that however uninstructed.
-Learning Japanese through anime can help a lot, but you really do need the basic grammar.
+Their explanations of Japanese structure were so crazy that even early on I could see that something was badly wrong.
+I started the project that has eventually become my “de-coding” of Japanese structure.

-What has helped me a lot is learning Japanese through anime.
-Hee – yes, I have read the sites that grumble about how bad anime is for learning, so let me give you my view on the matter.
+And what has helped me is learning Japanese through anime.
+Yes, I have read the sites that grumble about how bad anime is for learning, so let me give you my view on the matter.

 First of all, I agree that watching anime with English subtitles is next door to useless if you actually want to learn Japanese through anime.
 You can pick up the odd word that way.
 You can actually learn more than the odd word if you are very disciplined.
 At the very beginning of attempting to learn Japanese through anime I went extremely slowly through a few with English subbies trying to catch the Japanese, looking up words I thought I heard.
 Working seriously on why that noise ended up as that subtitle.
 That was somewhat helpful, but still not all that useful in my view.